 The Gratiot Lake Conservancy (GLC) is located in Keweenaw County in the Upper Peninsula of Michigan.
 An important mission of GLC is to conserve and protect Gratiot Lake and the land within the Gratiot Lake watershed.
-A 307 acre nature preserve at the Lake includes over 10,000 feet of shoreline.
+Including a donation of land in 2013, the nature preserve at the Lake now includes 325 acres with over 12,000 feet of shoreline.

 The Noblet Field Station at the preserve is a staging area for many of the Conservancy's activities.

-More recently, GLC acquired Bammert Farm, a 466 acre parcel located about 2 miles from Gratiot Lake.
-Plans for Bammert Farm include wildlife habitat restoration, archaeological research focusing on its history as a farm supplying Phoenix and Central mines.
-Sustainable forestry and educational projects are also planned.
+GLC also acquired Bammert Farm, a 466 acre parcel located about 2 miles from Gratiot Lake.
+Projects at Bammert Farm include wildlife habitat restoration, archaeological research focusing on its history as a farm supplying Phoenix and Central mines, sustainable forestry, a botanical survey, and educational activities.

 Through educational programs and materials, the Conservancy encourages good stewardship of the watershed and an understanding of the history and ecology of the area.

 Most Recent Addition to Gratiot Lake Conservancy

 We are happy to announce the donation to GLC of 18.75 acres with approximately 2075 feet of shoreline on the west end of Gratiot Lake.
 The land was donated by Lizzadro Farms in December of 2013.
 This conservation area includes some upland forest but consists mainly of cedar swamp and other wetlands.
 It can be accessed by canoe, kayak, or other small watercraft for low impact activities such as hiking and birding.
 Wildlife observed in recent years on this lakeshore include river otter, beaver, bobcat, black bear, deer, bald eagles, loons, kingfishers, ducks, and great blue heron.
 A botanical survey of this nature sanctuary began in May of 2014.